 Elementary Education, B.A.

-Maddie, currently enrolled in our 5-year Education Master Program, earned a BA in Elementary education.
-She will finish an endorsement in multi-categorical special education during her fifth year.
+Maddie, completed our 5-year Education Master Program and learned a BA in Elementary education.
+She will finished endorsement in multi-categorical special education during her fifth year.

 As a Service Scholar all 4 years, Maddie contributed her time and service to the Parish House which provides food, clothing, and other types of assistance to members of the Buckhannon community in need.
 Maddie was also the cheerleading coach for Special Olympics and coordinator of WVWC Community Engagement “We Lead” teams Poverty Reduction, Children and Youth, and Humans of the World.
 She participated in the campus outreach efforts of Trick or Treating for Canned Goods, Refugee Road, and Poverty Simulation.
 Maddie organized the “Winter Wonderland Prom” for Special Olympics spring of 2017 and plans to work on a “Respite Care Prom” in Upshur County this coming year.